Volunteer in Haiti

 Construction

 Without sound building techniques and sturdy structures, any such events in the future will again have dramatic humanitarian consequences on a scale much larger were that infrastructure not in place.
-Many structures currently need repair and still many families are in need of better housing solutions.
-Additionally, workforce training in construction skills would go a long way towards equipping Haitians to be self-sufficient.
+Many structures currently need repair and still, many families are in need of better housing solutions.
+Additionally, workforce training in construction skills would go a long way toward equipping Haitians to be self-sufficient.

 Health Care